 No, Quebec is not a country.
 It is a province of Canada.
 In fact, this eastern province is the largest among the 10 provinces in the country (by area) and covers almost a sixth of Canada’s land area.
 It is also the second most populous province of the country (after Ontario).
 The reason Quebec is often referred to as a ‘country within a country’ is that the province is distinct from the rest of Canada in terms of its cultural and social outlook.

-The capital of Quebec is Quebec City – the oldest city of the country – which is now over 400 years old.
-The city of Quebec is one of the most beautiful and picturesque tourist destinations of the country.
-The city is located at the confluence of two important rivers – Saint-Charles and Saint Lawrence River.
+The capital of Quebec is Quebec City – the oldest city in the country – which is now over 400 years old.
+The city of Quebec is one of the most beautiful and picturesque tourist destinations in the country.
+The city is located at the confluence of two important rivers – Saint-Charles and Saint Lawrence Rivers.
 Quebec’s Old Town (Vieux-Québec) is the only fortified (walled) city in the continent to the north of Mexico.
-In 1985, Old Quebec was declared a UNESCO World Heritage Site.
+In 1985, Old Quebec has declared a UNESCO World Heritage Site.

 - What is the official language of Canada?